Julie is more than an interior designer— she is an artist.

 My mom was a model in college.
 She is the essence of style and grace.
 For many years, my mom owned and operated a successful catering business.
 Her spectacular presentations of food and flowers gained her a large following in Salt Lake City.
 I helped her all throughout my young adulthood to earn extra cash.
 Her sister, my aunt Marva, was a floral designer.
 I would assist her when she did floral arrangements for weddings.
 I absorbed a great deal about working with flowers and picked up many tips and trade secrets under her tutelage.

-In Nephi, Utah back in the late 1800’s, my mom's grandmother (my great grandmother), Selena Bell, owned and operated a Millinery.
+In Nephi, Utah back in the late 1800’s, my great-grandmother, Selena Bell, owned and operated a Millinery.
 A Millinery is a hat shop.
-She designed and constructed women’s hats.
-Hats were very prominent back in those days.
-Hats were a woman’s signature statement.
+She designed and constructed hats— a woman’s signature statement.
 Her creations were truly works of art.
 When designing spaces and planning events, I combine my father’s practical sense and use of high-end art and furnishings with a more feminine, whimsical approach that I inherited from my mom's side of the family.